 Born in Oneida County, New York on January 16, 1815, Halleck was raised on a farm in upstate New York before running away to join his uncle in Utica, where he attended Hudson Academy.
 He then furthered his education at the United States Military Academy, ranking third in his class of 31 upon his graduation in 1839.
 During the Mexican-American War, Halleck spent several months in the West where, in addition to building fortifications in California and serving as lieutenant governor of the captured port of Mazatlan in Mexico.
 Prior to the Civil War, he also lectured at the Lowell Institute, wrote Elements of Military Art and Science, and built San Francisco, California’s first fireproof building.

 Despite having sympathies for the Confederacy, he was staunchly in favor of preserving the Union and became a U.S. Army major general in August 1861, after a recommendation from Union general Winfield Scott.
-The fourth highest ranking general in the Union army, Halleck was given command of the Department of the Missouri where he oversaw early Union operations, including the successes at Forts Henry and Donelson and the costly victory at Shiloh, Tennessee.
+The fourth highest-ranking general in the Union army, Halleck was given command of the Department of the Missouri where he oversaw early Union operations, including the successes at Forts Henry and Donelson and the costly victory at Shiloh, Tennessee.

 He was considered a good general, with Major General William T. Sherman once calling him the “directing genius” of several Union subordinates, considered difficult to work with, and provided little control when it came to field operations.
-As such, President Lincoln once described him as “little more than a first rate clerk.”
+As such, President Abraham Lincoln once described him as “little more than a first-rate clerk.”
 Following the Peninsula Campaign, Halleck was moved East and named General-in-Chief of all Union armies.
-In 1864, when Ulysses.
-S. Grant became General-in-Chief, Halleck was reassigned as chief of staff, where he was much more effective as an administrator.
+In 1864, when Ulysses S. Grant became General-in-Chief, Halleck was reassigned as chief of staff, where he was much more effective as an administrator.
 He served as pall-bearer for Abraham Lincoln, following the president’s assassination in April 1865.

 After the war, he visited the newly purchased Alaska territory with photographer Eadweard Muybridge and is credited as one of the people to give the state (then called Russian America) its name.
 Halleck spent his last years assigned to the Military Division of the South.
-He died at his post on January 9, 1872 in Louisville, Kentucky.
+He died at his post on January 9, 1872, in Louisville, Kentucky.
 His remains were sent back to his native New York, where he was buried at the Green-Wood Cemetery in Brooklyn.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated February 2020.